 Where to Stay

-I stayed in the old town when I was living in Split as a digital nomad – it’s so central, it’s really beautiful, and it’s also insanely noisy on weekends.
+I stayed in the old town when I was living in Split as a digital nomad – it’s so central, it’s really beautiful, and it’s also insanely noisy on weekends in the summer.
 If you get a place with good, solid windows, this isn’t usually a problem, but it’s good to know.

 The old town is scenic – I have a view of the ancient palace walls and the nuns from the nearby 14th-century convert who hang their laundry on them, and on windy days I can smell the sea and hear the ferries honk as they depart the harbor.